Procurement and Supply Chain: What's the Difference?

 As companies have grown more advanced, the differences between these two practices have merged.
 Together, the functions can realize a plethora of benefits including risk reduction, improved customer satisfaction, and cost reduction.
 Supply chains remain agile, supplier relationships improve, and organizations can focus on other important initiatives.

 Promoting cross-functional collaboration starts from within.
 It must be built into the company’s culture and how it operates in order to take hold and flourish.
 Collaboration between the two can be improved through:

 - The co-development of policies, processes and standards

 - The creation of cross-functional teams

-A McKinsey report titled Bridging the Procurement-Supply Chain Divide gives the real-life example of a company in the high-tech sector where the supply chain group worked with the procurement function to find a way to integrate the supply of critical components into a new distribution regime that addressed the problem of “cripplingly high levels of finished goods inventory”.
+An old McKinsey report gave a real-life example of supply chain and procurement collaboration that is still valid today.
+The two functions worked together to integrate the supply of critical components into a new distribution regime.
+Their main focus was to address the problem of “cripplingly high levels of finished goods inventory.”

 The group planned to lower inventory levels by having suppliers deliver parts on a just-in-time basis.
 In the end, the results of this collaboration were impressive:

 - The suppliers’ freight costs decreased by 14%

 - Average lead-times approached zero